ONSdigital/dp/MODULES.md

 ```
 It should also create `go.sum` file.

-If you need specific version of a dependency you can edit this file as required.
+If you need a specific version of a dependency you can edit this file as required.
 See the
 [Golang Modules guide](https://blog.golang.org/using-go-modules) for details on how versioning is handled in Go Modules.

 If you run the tests for your module you should see output similar too: